LalitSharma7/100-days-Python/README.md

 # 100-days-Python
-Based in course by Angela yu 100 days of code
+Based on course by Angela yu 100 days of code